Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: One-sided affinely constrained problems

 and applying the fact that $\lambda^0 = 0,$ $\|\lambda-\lambda^0\|^2 = \rho^2,$ $\|u^k\|^2 \leq \ell^2$ and $\|A_1x_1+A_2x_2^0-b\|^2 = \|A_2(x_2^0-x_2)\|^2\leq \|A_2\|^2\cdot D_{\cX_2}^2$ proves the theorem. \end{proof}

-\subsection{The {SEG-ADMM} for smooth problem}
+\subsection{The SEG-ADMM for smooth problem}

-Due to the nonsmoothness of $\Phi(\bx,\cdot)$, our {SSG-ADMM} algorithm applies a supergradient ascent step to update $\by$, resulting in an $\cO(1/\sqrt{T})$ convergence rate.
+Due to the nonsmoothness of $\Phi(\bx,\cdot)$, our SSG-ADMM algorithm applies a supergradient ascent step to update $\by$, resulting in an $\cO(1/\sqrt{T})$ convergence rate.
 In this section, we show that an improved $\cO(1/T)$ convergence can be obtained by replacing the supergradient step with an extragradient step, given better smoothness condition.
-Based on this feature, we call the new algorithm \underbar{S}addle-point \underbar{E}xtra\underbar{G}radient \underbar{A}lternating \underbar{D}irection \underbar{M}ethod of \underbar{M}ultipliers ( {SEG-ADMM}), as is decribed by Algorithm \ref{alg:SEG-ADMM}.
+Based on this feature, we call the new algorithm \underbar{S}addle-point \underbar{E}xtra\underbar{G}radient \underbar{A}lternating \underbar{D}irection \underbar{M}ethod of \underbar{M}ultipliers (SEG-ADMM), as is decribed by Algorithm \ref{alg:SEG-ADMM}.

-Similar to the analysis of {SSG-ADMM}, the $\bx$ update of SEG-ADMM is fully characterized by Lemma \ref{lemma:2-ADMM-step} by setting $\tilde{\by} = \hat{\by}^{k+1}$ and $\sigma = \sigma_\bx$.
+Similar to the analysis of SSG-ADMM, the $\bx$ update of SEG-ADMM is fully characterized by Lemma \ref{lemma:2-ADMM-step} by setting $\tilde{\by} = \hat{\by}^{k+1}$.
 We only need to analyze the $\by$ update in the following lemma.
-See proof in Appendix \ref{appdx:lemma:SEG-step}.
+See the proof in Appendix \ref{appdx:lemma:SEG-step}.

 \begin{lemma} Suppose Assumption \ref{assumption:Lipschitz-1sided} holds.
 Let $\by^k$, $\hat \by^{k+1}$ and $\by^{k+1}$ be generated by Algorithm \ref{alg:SEG-ADMM}.
 Then for $\forall\by\in\cY$, it holds that